 - Staff must preview sites, software and apps before their use in school or before recommending them to students.
 Before using any online service that requires user accounts to be created or the sharing of any personal data, staff must consult with the Data Protection Officer with details of the site/service and seek approval from a senior leader.
 The terms and conditions of the service should be read and adhered to, and parental/carer permission sought where required.
 If internet research is set for homework, specific sites will be suggested that have been checked by the teacher.
-All users must observe copyright of materials from electronic sources. - Staff must only use school pre-approved systems if creating blogs, wikis or other online content.

-When working with students searching for images should be done through Google Safe Search (standard through the HICS service), Google Advanced Search or a similar application that provides greater safety than a standard search engine.
+All users must observe copyright of materials from electronic sources. - Staff must only use pre-approved systems if creating blogs, wikis or other online content. - When working with students searching for images should be done through Google Safe Search (standard through the schools' broadband system).